mono/website/docs/faq/security.md

 Both SslClientStream and SslServerStream, in Mono.Security.dll, support client certificates, however HttpWebRequest doesn't due to a strange design/relationship between the 1.x framework and Windows/CryptoAPI (i.e. there is no managed API to associate a certificate with a private key).
 This should be fixed in the 2.0 profile as the X509Certificate class has been extended to provide this association.

-Also recent versions of [XSP](/docs/web/aspnet/) do support SSL/TLS and client certificates.
-See the [UsingClientCertificatesWithXSP](/docs/web/using-clientcertificates-with-xsp/) article for more details.

 ### Does SSL work for SMTP, like GMail ?

 Yes it does.
 First you must import the root certificates using the `mozroots` tool: